Hospital Uninsured Patient Discount Act (Illinois): Implementation

-Almost any uninsured patient may apply for this discount.
+Almost any uninsured patient may apply for this discount if they choose.
 In order to apply a person must earn less than six times the Illinois poverty line.
 For example, a patient in a family of four is eligible for this discount if the value of the family's income (including some assets) is less than $132,300 (six times the Illinois poverty line for a family of four).
 The discount is based on a sliding scale.

 A person eligible for the discount will receive a 70% discount if the family income is six times the poverty line, 75% for 4.01 to 5 times the poverty line, 80% for 3.01 to 4 times the poverty line, 90% for 2.01 to 3 times the poverty line, and a 100% discount for those who earn double the poverty line or less.
 The poverty line is based on family size, income, and some assets.